 5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis).

 7. Candidates are annually evaluated for specific professional competencies.
-If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential or the Ed.S.
+If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential and Ed.S.
 Degree.

 8. Certificate of Clearance prior to enrolling in practica (ED P 641A & B).